EstherAfari/Working-with-Python-on-Sales-Data/README.md

 # Working-with-Python-on-Sales-Data
-Focus on use of pandas sales analysis
+Focus on the use of pandas for Sales Analysis